insaurraldef/PromtiorChatBot/README.md

 ## This is a simple chatbot that can answer some questions about the Promtior company.

-### How to run the chatbot:
-1. Clone the repository
-2. Run the command `python3 app.py`
-3. Ask the chatbot some questions about the Promtior company
-4. Enjoy!
-# Promtior Chatbot Assistant

 ## Project Overview

 This project implements a chatbot assistant based on the RAG (Retrieval Augmented Generation) architecture to answer questions about the company Promtior.
-The solution uses the **LangChain** library for the response generation chain and **Langserve** for deployment.
+The solution uses the **LangChain** library for the response generation chain and **LangServe** for deployment.
 The chatbot retrieves information from two sources: the Promtior website and a provided PDF file.
 This information serves as context to answer questions about the company’s services, founding date, and other key features.

 The chatbot development involved several stages:
 1. **Information Retrieval** from the web and PDF.